Empirical comparison of win ratio and joint frailty models for recurrent event endpoints with applications in oncology and cardiology: Introduction

-Recurrent episodes of the nonfatal component may occur throughout the course of some clinical conditions (e.g., repeated hospitalizations, cancer relapses).
-As such, focusing only on the first occurrence discards valuable information on total event trajectory.
-In contrast, a total-events approach analyzes the entire event history by counting every occurrence during follow-up, typically without imposing a clinical hierarchy among components.
-Moreover, by not differentiating the components' importance, minor but frequent events may dominate the composite while underrepresenting more critical outcomes \cite{Pocock2012-jk,Pocock2024-fn}.
-These issues can lead to a misrepresentation of the natural history of the disease and the true treatment effect.
-Hence, such an endpoint poses additional statistical challenges.
-First, patients with multiple events induce within-subject dependence due to unobserved heterogeneity and state dependence (a history of events can increase the future risk of both nonfatal and fatal events).
+We can also consider CEs consisting of a terminal event (e.g., death) and a lower-priority non-fatal component that can recur over follow-up (e.g., repeated hospitalizations or readmissions).
+In the present paper, we are interested in this type of CE.
+As before, a time-to-first-event analysis discards information after the first non-fatal event.
+In addition, we face three more challenges that together define the methodological problem addressed in this study.
+First, patients with multiple events induce within-subject dependence due to unobserved heterogeneity and state dependence (a history of events can increase the future risk of both non-fatal and fatal events).
 Second, once a terminal event occurs, it precludes any further recurrences, creating a semi-competing risks structure \cite{Liu2004-br,Rondeau2007-ef}.
-Finally, the terminal event is usually informative: its timing is often strongly correlated with the recurrent event process.
+Finally, and unlike previously, the terminal event is usually informative: its timing is often strongly correlated with the recurrent event process.
 For example, patients with frequent early cancer relapses may be at higher risk of death \cite{Liu2004-br,Rondeau2007-ef}.
 Ignoring either the within-patient correlation or the dependency between processes can bias inference and reduce statistical power.
-Specifically, modeling death as an independent censoring event in the analysis of recurrent events, as done in naive time-to-first approaches, fails to account for the informative nature of death and may result in biased or invalid inferences.

-From a trial design perspective, planning sample size or power for such composite endpoints using standard survival formulas (e.g. Schoenfeld's method \cite{schoenfeld_sample-size_1983}) is likewise problematic.
-Those standard formulas assume a single time-to-event per subject and independent censoring, so they do not account for multiple event occurrences nor the informative censoring by death.
-Consequently, designing a study under time-to-first-event assumptions can result in substantial bias in power or sample size estimation when the true outcome encompasses recurrent events and a terminal event.
-Tailored design methodologies are therefore necessary to appropriately capture the treatment effect of interest in this context.